-For over 80 years, real property appraisers and their clients take Appraisal Institute courses and seminars because the Appraisal Institute offers quality education.
+For 85 years, real property appraisers and their clients take Appraisal Institute courses and seminars because the Appraisal Institute offers quality education.
 Thoroughly researched and developed by practicing appraisers who are subject matter experts, Appraisal Institute course or seminar materials are peer-reviewed, professionally designed and edited, taught by seasoned practicing appraisers, and offered throughout the United States through multiple delivery platforms from classroom to online to webinars.
 The Appraisal Institute meets the needs of those who are just entering the valuation field, completing their professional designation coursework, need continuing education, or are lifelong learners wanting to reinforce or hone new skills.

 Starting Your Career

 To become a real property appraiser, you will need to meet the minimum requirements set by the Appraisal Qualifications Board (AQB) in the following three areas:

 State licensing or certification exam

 The AQB is an independent board of The Appraisal Foundation.
 Under the provisions of Title XI of the Financial Institutions Reform, Recovery and Enforcement Act of 1989 (FIRREA), the AQB establishes the minimum education, experience and examination requirements for real property appraisers to obtain a state certification.